 Creating The XER File

-An XER file is required to provide a place to add data about the Activity Code.
+An XER file is required to provide a place to add data about the Activity Code values.
 One day I will write a little more about the XER file.
 For this post, it is just a text file where values are separated by a tab character.
 This means it easy to open in Excel where changes can be made to it before saving again.

 The first step is to create a brand new project in Oracle Primavera P6 and add an Activity into it.
 The Activity needs an Activity Code assigned to it, so create a Project Level Activity Code with one Activity Code Value and assign it to the Activity.
 Export the project to an XER file.